Wine glossary

 Tannic

-Sensation of astringency linked to the strong presence of tannin, a chemical substance found in all vegetable extracts, from wine to tea.
-Tannin can also be released to wine from the wood of barriques
+A taste sensation of astringency linked to a strong tannin presence, a chemical compound found in most plant extracts, including wine and tea.
+In addition to grapes, tannins can be absorbed from the wood of barriques during aging

 Tannin

-Tannin is a compound present in grape lees, stems and grape seeds, as well as in barrel wood.
-It contributes to giving wine its colour and creates a dry astringent sensation in the mouth
+A natural compound present in grape skins, stems, and seeds, as well as in oak barrels.
+Tannins contribute to wine colour formation and are responsible for the drying, astringent sensation in the mouth

 Tasting

-Evaluation of wine characteristics based on the perception of the organoleptic properties of wine and the sensations it creates
+The evaluation of a wine's quality based on the perception of its organoleptic properties and the sensations it produces

 Terroir